 If you are unable to attach letters of recommendation or your transcript to the online application, please send the information in one packet to:

 Penn State Health Milton S. Hershey Medical Center

 Applications must be received by October for consideration for the following year’s entrance.

-- Early October: Complete applications must be submitted
+- Oct.
+2: Complete applications must be submitted

 - Mid-October: Selection and interview

 - Nov.
 13: Offer date

 Alan Brechbill, MBA, MHA, is Executive Director of Hospital Operations for Penn State Health.
 In this capacity, Alan oversees a medical center that employs more than 9,000 as well as other hospital operations in seven counties throughout central Pennsylvania.

 Before joining Penn State Health in 2006, Alan served as Executive Vice President and Chief Operating Officer for Thomas Jefferson University Hospitals in Philadelphia, Pennsylvania.
 He has more than 30 years of university hospital experience, the majority in leadership roles.
 Between Thomas Jefferson University Hospital and Milton S. Hershey Medical Center, Alan has been working with fellows for more than 25 years, serving as the fellows’ preceptor.